gerkone/pyTORCS-docker/torcs/README.md

 ### Front camera Z position
 - modules/graphic/ssggraph/grcam.cpp - cGrCarCamInsideFixedCar class, increased "eye" z by 0.7.

+### Lighter build
+Deleted most of the tracks and cars to reduce the container size.

 ## Installation on Ubuntu 20.04

 For Ubuntu 20.04, please proceed as follow: